Motor Vehicle Injury Prevention

 IDOH Child Passenger Safety Technician

 To become a Child Passenger Safety Technician, visit the Safe Kids website.
 IDOH offers a scholarship to cover the costs of the training where recipients can be reimbursed up to $250 for taking the 3- to 4-day training.
-The scholarship application can be accessed here and is available on a rolling basis.
+For the scholarship application, please see the forms below: